Chief Executive - Michelle Thompson BEM

 Jemma Austin - Senior Volunteer & Outreach Coordinator

 Jemma joined the Healthwatch Darlington team in 2014 and is an undergraduate in Business & Management.
-Jemma has worked in the voluntary sector since 2010 and started her career with Victim Support as a Learning & Development Adminstrator, over the years she has dedicated her own time as a volunteer.
+She has worked in the voluntary sector since 2010 and started her career as a Learning & Development Administrator with Victim Support, and over the years she has dedicated her own time as a volunteer.

-Jemma is passionate about working in the voluntary sector and her first-hand experience enables her to understand the importance of volunteering and the impact volunteers have on local communities.
+Working in the voluntary sector is passion of Jemma's and gives her first-hand experience to enable her to understand the importance of volunteering and the impact volunteers have on local communities.

 Rachel McCabe - Project Officer